quorten/quorten-blog1/_posts/2019-03-01-clay-chem-case-glue.md

 non-flammable electronics cases.

 Note that borax is a good fire retardant additive for paper and cardboard.
+But be careful!
+It is a reproductive hazard too.
 Potassium silicate can also be used as a fire retardant, but maybe it is less preferable to work with as it is strongly alkaline.

 20190301/https://en.wikipedia.org/wiki/Borax
 20190301/https://en.wikipedia.org/wiki/Potassium_silicate